benrbray/benrbray.github.io/src/content/blog/project/dhgp.md

   * (Topic 3) <i>train, bus, passenger, traffic, bicycle, pedestrian...</i>
 * A <b>topic probability vector</b> for each document, representing the importance of each topic to this document.
 For example, a document about the Olympics may be 70% sports, 20% government, and 10% transportation.

-The most popular topic model is [Latent Dirichlet Allocation (LDA)](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation), which is succinctly described by the following probabilistic graphical model.
+The most popular topic model is [Latent Dirichlet Allocation (LDA)](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation), which is succinctly described by the following probabilistic graphical model [@blei2003:latent].
 There are $T$ topics, $M$ documents, $N$ words per document, and $V$ words in the vocabulary.

 <figure>
 <div class="img-gallery horizontal" style="align-items: center">